 Consistency without conformity.

+Solution: Consistency without conformity.
 These days, it’s fairly easy to surprise with creative solutions that are either off-strategy or aren’t absolutely true to the essence of your brand.
 Trouble is, these usually end up being engaging without being convincing.
 Likewise, it’s not too difficult to create communications that are obvious or convincing, without being engaging.
-The challenge is to do both: to surprise with the obvious.
+The challenge is to do both: to surprise with the obvious!

-Our idea was simple: consistency without conformity.
-Successive advertising and online campaigns in international business media referenced extraordinary examples found in art, business and science to demonstrate how creativity could be allied to a systematic approach to deliver superior out-performance.
+Successive offline and online advertising campaigns in international business media referenced extraordinary examples found in art, business and science to demonstrate how creativity could be allied to a systematic approach to deliver superior out-performance.

-It has supported AXA’s rapid growth from small ‘boutique quant house’ with around $9bn of assets under management in 2005, to active global equity investment specialist with more than $62 bn. of client assets under management today.
+Results: Campaign has supported AXA’s rapid growth from small ‘boutique quant house’ with around $9bn of assets under management in 2005, to active global equity investment specialist with more than $62bn. of client assets under management today.

 Great performance comes from the heart.

-How do you enthuse VIP guests/ international media with a business message at a global event, London 2012?
-BP wanted to create a legacy for its advanced fuels.
+Enthuse VIP guests/ international media with a business message at a global event, London 2012.
+BP wanted to use the opportunity to create a legacy for its advanced fuels.

 “We had a vision to create a legacy for BP fuels.
 We wanted to bring fuels of the future to life today.
 The press came in their droves and we had many, many column inches of coverage about the story, putting BP in a really positive light.
 The pathways are now there for us to make a real difference when it comes to making the Hammersmith trial a reality at forecourts”.
 (Nicola Buck, Hammersmith Showcase Lead, BP